 H01L 23/538 - Arrangements for conducting electric current within the device in operation from one component to another the interconnection structure between a plurality of semiconductor chips being formed on, or in, insulating substrates

-A three-dimensional memory device includes an alternating stack of insulating layers and electrically conductive layers, a memory opening vertically extending through the alternating stack, a memory opening fill structure located in memory opening and including a vertical stack of memory elements located at levels of the electrically conductive layers and a vertical semiconductor channel, a layer contact via structure contacting a first electrically conductive layer within a first subset of the electrically conductive layers and vertically extending through a second subset of the electrically conductive layers that overlies the first subset, and a support pillar structure located under a bottom surface of the layer contact via structure.
+A memory device includes an alternating stack of insulating layers and electrically conductive layers, a memory opening vertically extending through the alternating stack, and a memory opening fill structure located in the memory opening and including, from outside to inside, a memory film containing a vertical stack of memory elements, a vertical semiconductor channel, a core-side charge trapping material layer, and a dielectric core.

 H10B 43/27 - EEPROM devices comprising charge-trapping gate insulators characterised by three-dimensional arrangements, e.g. with cells on different height levels with source and drain on different levels, e.g. with sloping channels the channels comprising vertical portions, e.g. U-shaped channels